If you trade internationally in animals or certain animal products, the documentation you need to submit is processed through TRACES.

 Non-EU documentation processed through TRACES

-If you trade in animals or certain animal products from outside the EU, you will need to notify the Border Inspection Post (BIP) by completing documentation on the TRACES system.
+If you trade in animals or certain animal products from outside the EU, you will need to notify the Border Control Post (BCP) by completing documentation on the TRACES system.
 Certain non-EU countries including Switzerland, Chile and New Zealand access health certificates for import into the EU and submit them electronically through TRACES.

 Animals and animal products cleared through TRACES